1 January 1953 Toshiro Mayuzumi (23) joins two other Japanese composers in founding the Group of Three to promote contemporary music.

 The US Supreme Court rules that restaurants in the District of Columbia may not refuse service to “well-behaved and respectable Negroes.”

-Gloriana op.53, an opera by Benjamin Britten (39) to words of Plomer after Strachey, is performed for the first time, at Covent Garden before Queen Elizabeth and other members of the royal family.
+Gloriana op.53, an opera by Benjamin Britten (39) to words of Plomer after Strachey, is performed for the first time, at Covent Garden before Queen Elizabeth and other members of the royal family, knights, ministers, and foreign dignitaries.
+The Earl of Harewood calls it “one of the great disasters of operatic history.”
 Before the performance, William Walton’s (51) arrangement of God Save the Queen is performed for the first time.
+Walton is present, along with Ralph Vaughan Williams (80) and Arnold Bax (69).

 11 June 1953 In a letter made public today, Dr. Albert Einstein urges all Americans to refuse to testify before Congressional investigating committees.
 “The reactionary politicians have managed to instill suspicion of all intellectual efforts into the public by dangling before their eyes a danger from without…They are now proceeding to suppress the freedom of teaching and to deprive of their positions all those who do not prove submissive…It is shameful for a blameless citizen to submit to such an inquisition.”